PM Skerrit justifies housing contract for Barbadian firm

 In late November, information emanating from Barbados indicated that the Government of Dominica had awarded precast and construction firm Preconco Limited a contract to assist in the housing reconstruction effort following the hurricane.

-However, the news was not welcomed by some with the Builders and Contractors Association of Dominica (BCAD) issuing an open letter to the Prime Minister to record its concerns about the procurement and the award of the contract.
+However, the news was not welcomed by some within the Builders and Contractors Association of Dominica (BCAD) issuing an open letter to the Prime Minister to record its concerns about the procurement and the award of the contract.
 BCAD said the open letter was issued when Skerrit failed to respond to the organization after a letter was delivered to him through the Cabinet Secretary and after several follow up emails.
 (See the full letter below).

 In a press conference on Tuesday, December 19, the Prime Minister laid out the criticisms and concerns as follows;